warlord0/MickHargraves/notes/characters/Character - Philip Weiss.md

 ## Current Situation

 - Incarcerated at Broadmoor maximum security prison
-- Receives monthly visits from someone posing as "Dr. Eliza Crane, Psychological Evaluation"
+- Receives monthly visits from someone posing as "Dr. Eleanor Crane, Psychological Evaluation"
 - Has maintained some form of outside contact despite supposed restrictions
 - Connected to the current case through the Sigillum Lilith tattoo, suggesting involvement with occult practices
 - May have knowledge about the group currently abducting children for ritual purposes